QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Loading Taxi Data into Google Cloud SQL/Loading Taxi Data into Google Cloud SQL.md

 * Now paste the following content into the command line to create the schema for the trips table:

 ```
+create database if not exists bts;
+use bts;

+drop table if exists trips;

 create table trips (
   vendor_id VARCHAR(16),
   pickup_datetime DATETIME,